goabstract/Marketing-for-Engineers/README.md

 * [How to use Facebook pixel tracking to refine your advertising strategy](https://blog.hootsuite.com/facebook-pixel/) from Hootsuite team.

 ### Reddit

+Start with beginners guide on [How to Use Reddit](https://www.shopify.com/blog/how-to-use-reddit) by Braveen Kumar.

 * [How To Make Your First $1,000 with Reddit Ads](http://ryanluedecke.com/reddit-ads/) by Ryan Luedecke.
 It's an old, but super informative tutorial.

+Useful tools:

 ### LinkedIn
 * [The Most Successful LinkedIn Headlines and Topics of 2016](http://buzzsumo.com/blog/successful-headlines-topics-linkedin-2016/) by Steve Rayson from BuzzSumo.